zettajs/zettajs.github.io/recipes/_posts/2014-06-02-sound-sensor.md

 1. In Zetta youll have your drivers inherit from `require('zetta').Driver`.
 This is required.
 This is how we can tell that your code is a driver.
 2. In Zetta the `name` property is special.
 It is the human readable name for your device.
 It isnt required, but it is *highly* recommended that you use it.
 3. This driver simply streams basic amplitude data from our sensor.
-  * In the `stream` function we name our stream `amplitude`.
+  * In the `monitor` function we name our stream `amplitude`.
 It is best practice to name streams the name of the value that they will stream out of the system.
-  * Our second argument to `stream` is a function that wires up the flow of data.
-It is best practice to follow the naming structure stream{Name of your stream} with this function.
-  * Inside the implementation of `streamAmplitude` two things are happening.
-We are writing to our stream value, and then we are setting an amplitude property to be exposed in the API.
-Do this allows us to read occasional values as well as stream them if necessary.
+  * The `monitor` function simply watches the instance's variable `amplitude` for changes and publishes them down the websocket.

 ### Write Device Scout